mongodb-industry-solutions/leafy-fleet/backend/simulation/README.md

      python static_cars_creator.py
      ```

      > **Note:** This script should only be run once to avoid duplicate car entries.
-After running, you can stop the Static Service if you do not need to update static car data.
+After running,  the Static Service is only used to get data.

 ---